uviclibraries/internet-of-things/index.md

 3. Use web services like Adafruit IO and IFTTT to quickly web enable Feather Huzzah projects
 4. Use a Feather Huzzah to send information to web services to perform an action on the web
 5. Use web services to send information to a Feather Huzzah to perform a local action

+## Things You Need for the Workshop

+Bing laptop to workshop.
+Let us know if you don't have one to bring...

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }